dbrattli/Expression/docs/tutorial/optional_values.md

 might not have the value and be `Nothing`.

-The Expression library provides an `option` module in the `expression.core` package:
+The Expression library provides an `option` module in the `expression` package:

 ```{code-cell} python
 from expression import Option, option, Some, Nothing